Top Questions You Should Be Asking When Buying a Diamond

 Is This Diamond Enhanced or Treated?

-For some, knowing if a stone’s inclusions or blemishes have been treated is essential.
+For some, knowing if a stone’s inclusions or blemishes have been treated is essential when buying diamond jewelry.
 Treatments to a stone can help boost diamond quality ratings.
 It allows the clarity of a diamond to be enhanced or corrected through the professional use of lasers and other advanced technology equipment.

 Do You have the Grading Report for the Diamonds I’m Looking At?